-The Inclusion Lead is responsible for overseeing the provision of SEN support in school.
+The Inclusion Lead, Kali Rama is responsible for overseeing the provision of SEN support in school.
 Regular Pupil Progress Meetings are held, attended by all staff involved in supporting the child’s learning.
 Parents are actively encouraged to discuss their child’s progress.

 Special Educational Needs and Disability (SEND) Information Report

 ‘A child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
 A child of compulsory school age or a young person has a learning difficulty or disability if he or she:

 - has a significantly greater difficulty in learning than the majority of others of the same age, or

 - has a disability which prevents or hinders him or her from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions